 With US-China trade talks slated to begin this week, the US International Trade Commission claims that fabricated structural steel imports are undermining local production, according to Reuters.
 Commission investigations show that Mexico and China have been subsidizing their industries by up to 74% and 177%, respectively.

 WTI crude oil attempted to break through resistance at $58 at the start of the Asian session, but failed and is back to the $57.50 bandwidth.
-Gold, after regaining half its weekly losses over the weekend, returned overnight to the sub-1400 region and is currently trending sideways at 1397.
-And this morning finds Bitcoin once again attacking the 12700 resistance level
+Gold trading, after regaining half its weekly losses over the weekend, returned overnight to the sub-1400 region and is currently trending sideways at 1397.
+And this morning finds bitcoin once again attacking the 12700 resistance level

 Deutsche Bank CEO Christian Sewing has said he would invest his salary in company shares after initiating an 18,000 job cutback.
 After rising 7% on the initiation of its restructuring process, company shares yesterday fell 10%, effectively erasing a week’s worth of gains.
 Meanwhile, another CEO, Richard Branson, is planning an IPO for his Virgin Galactic enterprise.